Negotiating the Property Sale

 Preparing for the settlement of the property sale

-- The settlement occurs once the contract of sales is signed by both parties, the cooling off period has expired and all special conditions have been satisfied
+- The settlement occurs once the contract of sale is signed by both parties, the cooling off period has expired and all special conditions have been satisfied

 - The conveyancer or solicitor for the seller will prepare a transfer of title documents and settlement statements